leul99teklu/zero_day/0x00-vagrant/README.md

-acssesing git usig vagrant in a virtualbox
+acssesing git using vagrant in a virtualbox